Find Your Relief

 Through a complete array of chiropractic services and healthy lifestyle approaches, Dr. Cara Hacht & Dr. Joann Ivy will help you learn how to maintain harmony of your mind, body and spirit.

 What To Expect With Your First Visit

-It is important to note that in most cases you will not receive a chiropractic adjustment at your first visit.
 Our number one priority is creating a care plan that is specific to your needs and wants based on our findings from your initial exam.

 Offering Massage Therapy

-We are pleased to offer two in-house licensed massage therapists (L.M.T.’s) to assist you or a loved one!
+We are pleased to offer two in-office licensed massage therapists (LMT) to assist you or a loved one!
 Reach out to us to schedule an appointment.

 *Massage therapy hours vary to main office hours.

 The office of Cara L. Hacht D.C.
 P.A. delivers quality chiropractic care and massage therapy to the communities of Pasco County and surrounding areas.
 We welcome patients of all ages, from newborns to those in their golden years.